Cornelia Schorer

 Cornelia Bernhardine Johanna Schorer (12 July 1863, in Lübeck – 9 January 1939, in Potsdam) was a German physician.
 As one of the first women in Germany to study medicine, she became the first female doctor in Lübeck.
 Most of her professional life was spent as a psychiatrist in the United States.

 Biography

 She was born to the pharmacist and politician, Theodor Schorer, and had five siblings.
 Her younger sister, Maria, became an Impressionist painter, under the name Maria Slavona.
 She was the oldest daughter.
 She spent two years at the Roquettesches privates Lehrerinnenseminar, when it was the only school in Lübeck that offered professional training to women.
 She passed her examination in 1882.

 She stayed in Lübeck, teaching French and German at the Ernestinenschule], where she was officially a "scientific assistant".
 In 1889, she went to Berlin to attend a private school for women, operated by the feminist, Helene Lange.
-From 1891 to 1892, she began studying philosophy at the University of Zürich, then switched to medicine.
+From 1891 to 1892, she began studying philosophy at the University of Zurich, then switched to medicine.
 She received her doctorate in 1897, with a dissertation; "Clinical Reports on Chlorosis".
 After that, she worked as a doctor in the dermatology clinic at Charles University in Prague.